 Fall Steelhead Trips

 For our purposes, steelhead fishing begins in mid-October and lasts through November, depending on weather and flows.
 John Day Steelhead readily take a swung fly; many like to skate them up before water temps cool below 50 degrees.
 We typically fish floating or intermediate lines with 5, 6 or 7 weight rods.
 A day of swinging flies on the JD is typically peaceful, with little competition for good runs and willing fish.
 These are float trips and typically run dawn to dusk.
-The price is $600 for one or two anglers; a modest lunch is included.
+The price is $600 for one or two anglers.
+Lunch is modest, snacks, coffee and beverages are provided.

 John Day River multi-day trips